-section 3.29 SOLAR ENERGY SYSTEMS
+SECTION 3.29 SOLAR ENERGY SYSTEMS

-Any Solar Energy System mounted on the ground shall comply with those requirements applicable to an accessory building under Section 3.08, or those requirements applicable to an accessory building within the zoning district in which the Solar Energy System is located, whichever are more stringent.
+Any Small Solar Energy System mounted on the ground shall comply with those requirements applicable to an accessory building under Section 3.08, or those requirements applicable to an accessory building within the zoning district in which the Solar Energy System is located, whichever are more stringent.

 A site plan shall be prepared and submitted to the Zoning Administrator for approval prior to commencing installation.
 The site plan shall include the proposed location and an elevation drawing showing the proposed height and foundation details.

-Small Solar Energy Systems shall not be constructed or installed in the front yard of any lot, absent a showing that a Solar Energy System cannot be operated efficiently on any other location on the property, and that such operation will not unreasonably interfere with adjacent properties.
+Small Solar Energy Systems shall not be constructed or installed in the front yard of any lot, absent a showing that the Solar Energy System cannot be operated efficiently on any other location on the property, and that such operation will not unreasonably interfere with adjacent properties.

-Any Solar Energy System erected on a building shall not extend beyond the peak of the roof, and in no event shall any portion of a Solar Energy System extend beyond the lesser of either thirty (30) feet or the maximum building height permitted within the district in which that Solar Energy System in located.
+Any Small Solar Energy System erected on a building shall not extend beyond the peak of the roof, provided that a Small Solar Energy System erected on a flat roof shall otherwise comply with the other requirements of this Section.
+In no event shall any portion of a Solar Energy System extend beyond the lesser of either thirty (30) feet or the maximum building height permitted within the district in which that Solar Energy System in located.

 Any Solar Energy System mounted on the roof of a property must be installed with a minimum three (3) foot setback from the edges of the roof, the peak, the eave, or the valley.

-No Solar Energy System shall be installed in such a way as to pose a safety hazard to a property owner, the general public, or emergency services personnel.
+No Solar Energy System shall be installed in such a way as to pose an Unreasonable Safety Hazard.

 All Solar Energy Systems must conform to all applicable federal, state and county requirements, in addition to other applicable Township Ordinances, as well as any applicable industry standards.